Spontaneously hypertensive rat

-Spontaneously hypertensive rat (SHR) is a laboratory rat which is an animal model of essential (or primary) hypertension, used to study cardiovascular disease.
+Spontaneously hypertensive rat (SHR) is a laboratory rat which is an animal model of primary hypertension, used to study cardiovascular disease.
 It is the most studied model of hypertension measured as number of publications.
 The SHR strain was obtained during the 1960s by Okamoto and colleagues, who started breeding Wistar-Kyoto rats with high blood pressure.

 Pathophysiology

 Hypertensive development begins around 5–6 weeks of age, reaching systolic pressures between 180 and 200 mmHg in the adult age phase.
 Starting between 40 and 50 weeks, SHR develops characteristics of cardiovascular disease, such as vascular and cardiac hypertrophy.

 Blood pressure in SHR depends on the kidney

 Hypertensive development is somehow connected to the kidney.
 Transplanting a kidney from SHR to a normotensive Wistar rat increases blood pressure in the recipient.
 Conversely, transferring a Wistar kidney to SHR normalizes blood pressure in the recipient.
 This also happens if transplantation takes place at young age before established hypertension in the donors, indicating a primary role for the kidney in the development of hypertension in SHR.